-Screened at festivals worldwide, the documentary Close Relations, directed by Vitaly Slansky, brilliantly uses the prism of Slansky’s own large extended family to explore contemporary divisions in Ukrainian society, both after the collapse of the Soviet Union and during the current Russian occupation of eastern Ukraine.
+Screened at festivals worldwide, the documentary Close Relations, directed by Vitaly Mansky, brilliantly uses the prism of Mansky’s own large extended family to explore contemporary divisions in Ukrainian society, both after the collapse of the Soviet Union and during the current Russian occupation of eastern Ukraine.

-What, asks Slansky, is the definition of national identity?
+What, asks Mansky, is the definition of national identity?
 Is it geography, language, blood lines?